iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/markup-tool.md

 ## Placement:

-The markup tool can be activated by clicking the markup icon in the [2D-panel toolbar](../user-interface/the-2d-panel.md#the-toolbar-of-the-2d-panel).
+The markup tool can be activated by clicking the markup icon in the [2D View toolbar](../user-interface/the-2d-view.md#the-toolbar-of-the-2D View).

 ![](../../../.gitbook/assets/markup\_icon.jpg)